twilio-labs/serverless-toolkit/packages/serverless-twilio-runtime/Readme.md

 #### Invoke a deployed function - `serverless invoke`

 Invoke a deployed function by referencing its name and see the response.
 Define the function using `--function` or `-f` parameter.

+_Make sure that you deployed the service first._

 ```
 $ serverless invoke --function hello-world